 These features of HLAW offer some key benefits.
 Hybrid welding greatly improves tolerances for joint fit-up.
 If real-time adaptive control is carried out, tolerances can be many times greater than with laser welding.
 Weld quality is improved as well.
 Hot cracking, the formation of shrinkage cracks during the weld metal’s solidification, can be avoided.
 Depending on the lasers and other parameters, single-pass penetration depth and welding speed can be increased.

 The advantages of the hybrid laser-arc welding process fit well with many industrial applications.
 Hybrid welding boosts speed and reliability on high-production automotive assembly lines.
 The greater tolerances ensure strong welds without as much time spent preparing the materials to be joined.

 The shipbuilding and rail transport industries benefit from the lower heat input and lower distortion of HLAW over other welding types, such as MAG (metal active gas) or SAW (submerged arc welding).
 The elimination of distortion correction and re-work dramatically reduce overall manufacturing costs.
 Reduced overall welding time also cuts further expenses.

 Hybrid Laser-Arc Welding and the Value Chain

 Shifting value-added work back a step in the manufacturing process can dramatically cut the cost of the work.
 High-density plasma cutting, laser cutting, and bending in production environments have become extremely precise.

 Traditional methods of welding, thermal effects, such as distortion, still forced the need for manual labor from numerous craftspeople in the assembly stages.
 But HLAW has made the joining process almost as precise as cutting and bending methods.
-Highly-skilled work at the end of the manufacturing chain can be reduced, eliminating some of the costliest skilled labor.
+Highly-skilled work at the end of the manufacturing chain can be reduced.

 See How Robotic Laser Solutions Drive Growth